 As always you should treat the general advice you find online with some caution unless it comes from a truly reputable source.

 Speak to an accountant

 If you don’t have an accountant then be careful who you approach to help you with your tax problem.
 Few accountants are also tax experts – although they are typically great at resolving day to day tax matters for their clients.

 If you do have an accountant, they should normally be your first port of call.
 Remember though that accountants are much like GPs.
 When patients have unusual medical issues the GP will involve a specialist consultant.
 Accountants are the same.
 Very few of them are able to resolve all tax problems, but they will often know who to ask.

 The best accountants know what they don’t know and will not pretend to the contrary.
 Many have listed their expertise on this website – Tax Advice Network

 You need to choose your directory carefully.
 Most are simply either listings taken from the phone book records or are paid for listings.
 Far better to find a service that is more choosy – like Trust A Trader or the more specialist Tax Advice Network.

-This can be a really fast way to find the tax expertise you need, where you want it and provided by the sort of specialist tax consultant you will be comfortable with.
-And it costs nothing to use these directories.
+This can be a really fast way to find the tax expertise you need, local to where you want it and provided by the sort of specialist tax consultant you will be comfortable with.
+And it costs nothing to use.

 These services do not charge you to use them.
 Once you have decided who to approach you can then call or email them immediately.
 If they agree to provide any substantive advice they will tell you how much this will cost and you will need to agree to pay them for it.
 That’s as it should be.
 The key here though is that you are no longer choosing someone at random.